duncanbradley/duncanbradley.github.io/index.md

 #### January 2022:
   * Attended [*Automation and Make*](http://swcarpentry.github.io/make-novice/) workshop, covering construction of [Makefiles](https://www.gnu.org/software/make/) using the Unix Shell.
 These files capture dependencies between executable programs, data files, visualisations and documents associated with a project, and can update outputs following changes to related files, aiding reproducibility.
 Run by University of Manchester IT Services.

-#### December 2021:
-  * Attended *How to Become a Reviewer: Developing Reviewing Skills*.
-Run by [University of Liverpool Management School](https://www.liverpool.ac.uk/management/)

 #### November 2021:
-  * Graduate Teaching Assistant for [*Reproducible Data Science*](https://www.manchester.ac.uk/study/undergraduate/courses/2022/10111/msci-biology/course-details/BIOL33031#course-unit-details) on Biological Sciences MSci Programmes
+  * Graduate Teaching Assistant for [*BIOL33031 Reproducible Data Science*](https://www.manchester.ac.uk/study/undergraduate/courses/2022/10111/msci-biology/course-details/BIOL33031#course-unit-details) on Biological Sciences MSci Programmes (University of Manchester), covering data wrangling, data visualisation, and statistical modelling, in a reproducible manner.

 #### October 2021:
   * Attended [*Introduction to the Unix Shell*](https://gcapes.github.io/shell-novice/) workshop, covering automation of large, repetitive tasks through a command-line interface.
 Run by University of Manchester IT Services.